 The blackout blinds do a great job of shutting out any bit of light that could potentially be trying to get into the room and paired with the comfortable and huge bed it’s easy to see why so many people love this place.

-Book your next trip to Glasgow with a stay at the CitizenM
+Book your stay at CitizenM